-While the Citi Simplicity card offers the longer interest-free promotion, the Chase Slate card may save you more on a balance transfer — learn why.
+While the Citi Simplicity card offers a longer interest-free promotional period, the Chase Slate card may save you more on a balance transfer – here’s why.

 Still trying to decide between the two?
 Here’s what else to consider when comparing the two cards:

 |0% intro balance transfer period||12 months||21 months (balance transfers must be completed within four months of account opening)|

 |Balance transfer fee||$5 or 5% (whichever is greater)|